-It’s the next generation in ironing, and it’s going to change the way you iron your clothes forever.
+It’s the next generation in ironing, and it’s going to change the way you press your fabric or clothes forever.

-You’ll be able to pivot the cord to make it easier and faster to iron your clothes, quilts and any other items.
-No longer do you need to reposition your ironing board or use a bulky extension cord to find just the right angle to iron all of your clothes.
+You’ll be able to pivot the cord to make it easier and faster to press your clothes, quilts and any other items.
+No longer do you need to reposition your ironing board or use a bulky extension cord to find just the right angle to press all of your clothes.

 Every year, countless fires start and garments get scorched because people forget to shut off their iron.

-This iron has an automatic shutoff time of 30 minutes, reducing the risk of fires.
-The iron still stays hot for quite some time after the shutoff timer is reached, so you can proceed to iron your clothes at this time if you wish.
+The Oliso TG1600 has an auto shut-off time of 30 minutes, reducing the risk of fires.
+The soleplate still stays hot for quite some time after the shutoff timer is reached, so you can proceed to press your clothes at this time if you wish.

 A burst of powerful water is provided via the Tripleplay Xtremesteam and Pro-Press soleplate.

-Continuous vertical and horizontal bursts of water are provided, so you can confidently iron all of your quilts and garments as efficiently as possible.
+Continuous vertical and horizontal bursts of water are provided, so you can confidently press all of your quilts and garments as efficiently as possible.

-The handle is high-tech.
-When users lift their hand off of the handle, the iron will lift up off of the garment.
+The handle is the best in high-tech.
+When users lift their hand off of the handle, the soleplate will lift up off of the garment.
 This will help you avoid: